K-256/planning_center_thingy/README.md

 # planning_center_thingy
-Planning Center CLI Tool
+Planning Center Live CLI Tool

 # How to use
-- CONFIGURATION:
+- CONFIGURATION ("CONFIG SECTION" in script):
   - 1. Set `username` and `password` to a token set you generate in the Planning Center Developer site
   - 2. Set other settings as applicable
 - RUNNING